-Engine oil pressure warning
+Engine oil pressure low/Engine coolant temperature high warning light

-This light warns of low engine oil pressure.
-If the light flickers or comes on during normal driving, pull off the road in a safe area, stop the engine immediately and call a NISSAN dealer or other authorized repair shop.
+This light warns of low engine oil pressure or high engine coolant temperature.

+If the light flickers or comes on during normal driving, pull off the road in a safe area, stop the engine and allow it to cool.
+If the light remains on after checking the oil and coolant, stop the engine immediately and call a NISSAN dealer or other authorized repair shop.

-The engine oil pressure warning light is not designed to indicate a low oil level.
-Use the dipstick to check the oil level.
-See "Engine oil" in the "Maintenance and do-it-yourself" section of this manual.
+This light is not designed to indicate a low oil or low coolant level.
+Check the oil level with the dipstick and check the coolant level on the reservoir.
+See "Engine oil" and "Checking engine coolant level" in the "Maintenance and do-it-yourself" section of this manual.
+Also see "If vour vehicle overheats" in the "In case of emergency" section of this manual.